Q What is your Background & where did you train?

 "Choose a job you love and you will never work a day in your life" Confucius.

 Q What is a surface pattern designer?

-A designer who specialises in creating patterns & repeats, surface pattern.
-Pattern has the ability to decorate a surface with the use of repetition.
+A designer who specialises in creating patterns & repeats for a surface.
+Pattern has the ability to decorate multiple surfaces.
 It creates rhythm energy & movement.
 Surface pattern design has always been popular with the homewares market, however nowadays it really is applied to everything from the socks you wear to your notepad & even your iPhone case.
 Design actually incorporates many disciplines & it really does touch on all areas of design.
 Patterns can be created from numerous motifs & varied subject matter.
 You will find most surface pattern designers have a specialist area; for me I'm known for my floral, organic, textural & abstract signature style.
-More recently I've fell in love with creating typographic designs.
-I love to create hand drawn lettering & I'm a big fan of inspirational & motivational quotes!

 Q How did you start your business?

 In May 2008 I decided to set up on my own & I left my full time design employment.
 Initially I just worked as a freelance designer, I spent the first year mainly freelancing whilst building my own personal portfolio.
 I took nearly a year to launch my own website as I really wanted to design & create a site that was really me.
 After years of working in house I felt my personality had been really reigned in & I want my website to feel fun & reflect my style to attract the type of clientèle that I really wanted.

 I launched on the Print & Pattern website in February of 2009 & I was very lucky to receive a nice review, it has been chaotic ever since!
 I've never looked back; setting up on my own was the best decision I ever made.
 Each year I have set myself goals, as I want to expand as a brand & continually grow and improve as a designer.

 In my online courses through Make it in Design we cover design business in greater detail.

 Q Who inspires you?